StreamElements/docs/docs/chatbot/commands/default/voteskip.md

 ---
 id: voteskip
+description: Learn how to use the !voteskip command in StreamElements chatbot to allow viewers to vote to skip the current media request.
+keywords:
+  - voteskip
+  - skip song
+  - skip media
+  - media request
+  - chatbot commands
 tags:
   - chatbot
   - commands
   - mediarequest
 ---

 # !voteskip

 The `!voteskip` command is used in conjunction with the mediarequest feature.
 If enabled by the broadcaster, it allows users to vote to skip the current media request.